Seeded Poisson Factorization: leveraging domain knowledge to fit topic models: Empirical results

-We illustrate the application of the SPF topic model on the Amazon Reviews dataset \citep{Kashnitsky_2020}.
-This dataset consists of customer feedback on products sold through Amazon from the following six level 1 product categories: health personal care, toys games, beauty, pet supplies, baby products, and grocery gourmet food.
-Each observation consists of the review text as well as the information on the product category.
-To prepare the text data, we applied the following pre-processing steps: text normalization (conversion to lowercase), removal of stop words, and exclusion of words appearing fewer than two times in the corpus.
-Then, we constructed a DTM using a sample of $30\,000$ documents, each containing at least seven words.
+The Amazon Reviews dataset consists of customer feedback on products sold through Amazon from the following six level-1 product categories: health personal care, toys games, beauty, pet supplies, baby products, and grocery gourmet food.
+Each observation consists of the review text and the information on the product category.
+To prepare the text data, we apply the following pre-processing steps: text normalization (conversion to lowercase), removal of stop words, and exclusion of words appearing fewer than two times in the corpus.
+We construct the DTM using a sample of $30\,000$ documents, each containing at least seven words.
 The resulting matrix $\mathbb{Y}$ includes $D = 30\,000$ non-empty customer feedback entries and a vocabulary size of $V = 23\,135$ unique terms.
 On average, the documents in $\mathbb{Y}$ contain 42.3 words, with $5$\% and $95$\% quantiles of $15.0$ and $100.0$, respectively.

-When fitting the SPF model, we set the number of topics to correspond to the number of product categories, i.e., $K = 6$, and follow the lines of \citet{watanabe} to construct a balanced lexicon of ten frequently occurring seed words for each topic.
-To generate these seed words, we computed the TF-IDF (Term Frequency-Inverse Document Frequency) values for each word within each category.
-We select the top 10 words from the TF-IDF matrix as the seed words for each topic.
-This process is conducted automatically to minimize subjectivity and to ensure that the seed word selection process remains as objective as possible.
-Table~\ref{tab:data-set-characteristics} presents a summary of the final sample of documents and the pre-specified seed words per product category.
-We use the standard specifications for prior and variational parameter values as outlined in Sections~\ref{sec:SPF} and \ref{sec:inference} and set the learning rate to $0.1$, the number of epochs to $150$ and the batch size to $1\,024$.
+Table~\ref{tab:data-set-characteristics} presents a summary of the final sample of documents and the pre-specified seed words per product category selected using the proposed automatic procedure.